zwicker-group/emulsim/docs/source/installation.rst

 Installation
 ############

-This `agent-based` package is developed for python 3.6+ and should run on all common platforms.
+This `py-sim` package is developed for python 3.6+ and should run on all common platforms.
 The code is tested under Linux, Windows, and macOS.
 Since the code is not yet published on `pip`, it needs to be installed from